MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-B-Eligibility-Provisions/section-5001.115.md

 (q) Except as provided in § 5001.106(d), residential RES projects.

 (r) Loans supporting inherently religious activities, such as worship, religious instruction, proselytization, or to pay costs associated with acquisition, construction, or rehabilitation of structures for inherently religious activities, including the financing of multi-purpose facilities where religious activities will be among the activities conducted.
 However, religious organizations may participate in projects eligible for funding under section 306(a)(24) of the Consolidated Farm and Rural Development Act, 7 U.S.C.
 1926(a)(24), provided they do not use Agency assistance for inherently religious activities in accordance with 7 CFR part 16, “Equal Opportunity for Religious Organizations.”
+If an organization conducts religious activities, they must be offered separately, in time, or location from programs or services supported with the guaranteed loan.
+Participation in the religious activities must be voluntary, and not mandatory, for the beneficiaries of the program or services.
+Religious organizations may not discriminate against a beneficiary or prospective beneficiary, on the basis of religion or religious beliefs.
+Sanctuaries, chapels, or other rooms that are used as a principal place of worship are ineligible for guaranteed financing under this part.

 [85 FR 42518, July 14, 2020, as amended at 85 FR 62197, Oct.
 2, 2020; 86 FR 70356, Dec.
-10, 2021]
+10, 2021; 89 FR 79712, Sept.
+30, 2024]